valk-lang/valk-legacy/README.md

 ## Contributions

-Once we hit version 0.1.0, we want to look for people who can help with: the standard library, packages and supporting SIMD.
+Once we hit version 0.1.0, we want to look for people who can help with the standard library & 3rd party packages.
 If you want to contribute, just hop into the discord and post in general chat or send a private message to the discord owner.

 ## References